Taba92/BackupManager/README.md

     2) The *directory tree folder* that contain the physical directory tree backupped

 FUTURE DEVELOPMENTS:
     1) The first external storage medium found will not be used, but you can choose it before the backup.
+    2) Translate the GUI in English.